gabmwendwa/resume/resume.md

 * Sensitive to customer needs as well as excellent interpersonal skills.
 * Open to learn new concepts in addition to being a very fast learner.

-### SUMMARY OF SKILLS
-* Significant work experience with programming languages, such as, PHP, JavaScript Technologies, HTML5, CSS3, Java, C#, VB.NET, NodeJS, Python and C++; database technologies, such as, MS Access, MySQL and Oracle; operating systems, such as, Windows and Linux Ubuntu Server.

 ### KEY PROJECTS I HAVE UNDERTAKEN
 #### AEA Limited
 **I Developed I.L.M.S**\